UKHomeOffice/ima/apps/ima/views/content/risk-of-harm.md

 - death
 - torture
 - inhumane or degrading treatment
-- physical,mental,or sexual violence
+- physical, mental, or sexual violence
-- discrimination against you by the police,legal system or political party
+- discrimination against you by the police,legal system, or a political party